restatedev/examples/typescript/patterns-use-cases/README.md

 ### Demo scenario

-Run the upload client with a userId: `npx tsx run ./src/dataupload/client.ts`
+Run the upload client with a userId: `npx tsx ./src/dataupload/client.ts`

 This will submit an upload workflow to the data upload service.
 The workflow will run only once per ID, so you need to provide a new ID for each run.